The NetBeans E-commerce Tutorial - Designing the Data Model

 indication of the products contained in the order, nor their quantities.
 You can resolve this

-by creating a many-to-many relationship between customer_order and
+by creating a many-to-many relationship between customer_order

-product.
+.
 This way, to determine which products are contained in a given order,

 the application's business logic can query the new table that arises from the many-to-many